scgursel/llama-chatbot/README.md

 # Setup Instructions
-## 1.Running the Llama2:7B Model Locally
+## 1.Running the Llama Model Locally

 ### 1. Install Ollama
 To run the Llama2:7B model locally, you'll need to use Ollama.
 You can get started by installing the Ollama CLI.